prataprc/jsondata/PITCHME.md

 Sort order for numerical values
 ===============================

-JSON spec does not define the type and precision for numbers.
+JSON specification does not define the type and precision for numbers.

 * Treat integers and floating point numbers uniformly as same type.
 * Integers are capped at i128 bit precision.